JXD

 JinXing Digital CO.Ltd or Jianghang Digital (commonly referred to as JXD, 金星电子有限公司) is a Chinese manufacturer of consumer electronics based in Shenzhen, Guangdong.

 History

 Established in 1995, Jinxing Digital Co.
 Ltd is a manufacturer that specializes in the production of MP3 players and other consumer electronic products.

 In 2005, the company started manufacturing flash MP4 players, HD MP4 and PMPs.

 JXD's first product to garner interest from retro gamers was the JXD 301, which had a Blackfin 533 MHz processor and could emulate a wide variety of retro video game consoles in a handheld format.

 Android products

 JXD produce a range of Android tablets which use a gaming console formfactor.

-JXD started manufacturing tablets & gaming handhelds running on the Android OS in 2011.
+JXD started manufacturing tablets and gaming handhelds running on the Android OS in 2011.
 They are one of the first manufacturers to release an Android 4.0 firmware (Ice Cream Sandwich) for their tablets.